openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     let c: C = {} /* compile-time error - constructor is not
         accessible */

-If a class has accessors (see :ref:`Accessor Declarations`) for some property then this property can be used as a part of object literal if its setter is provided.
-Otherwise it is a :index:`compile-time error`.
+If a class has accessors (see :ref:`Accessor Declarations`) for a property, and its setter is provided, then this property can be used as a part of an object literal.
+Otherwise, a :index:`compile-time error` occurs:

 .. code-block:: typescript
    :linenos: